 According to James Stephenson, "Filing provides a mechanism whereby business records may be stored so as to be readily available when required."

-From the above definitions, filing is the process of arranging and preserving letters, documents, reports and other written documents so that they may be located easily when required in future.
+From the above definitions, filing is the process of arranging and preserving letters, documents, reports, and other written documents so that they may be located easily when required in the future.

 The filing is an important function of an office.
 The importance of filing are as follows:

 It is easier to perform office work with the help of safely and systematically preserved letters and documents.
 However, there is no any best system for filing which is appropriate to all types of office.
 A filing must be effective and appropriate.
 So, the filing must possess the following qualities: